 The DEP permitted capacity of the WWTP is 150,000 gpd based on annual average daily flow (AADF).
 The customer demand for the test year based on the AADF is 101,535 gpd.
-The Utility's projected growth is 9,127 gpd over the next five years.
-Excessive I&I is 9,475 gpd.
-The WWTP is 67 percent U&U based on the current customer demand, a growth allowance, and the amount of excessive I&I. However, in the last rate case, the WWTP was found to be 81 percent U&U based on customer demand of 107,116 gpd, a growth allowance of 14,256 gpd, and capacity of 150,000 gpd.
+The Utility's projected growth is 10,193 gpd over the next five years.
+Excessive I&I is 18,912 gpd or 19 percent.
+In the previous recommendation which was deferred by the Commission, an I&I estimate of 9 percent was used.
+However, after obtaining a more accurate flow figure for the amount of treated effluent used for backwashing of the filters, a more reliable estimate was made.
+Therefore, the WWTP is 62 percent U&U based on the current customer demand, a growth allowance, and 19 percent excessive I&I. However, in the last rate case, the WWTP was found to be 81 percent U&U based on customer demand of 107,116 gpd, a growth allowance of 14,256 gpd, and capacity of 150,000 gpd.
 Staff recommends that, consistent with the last rate case, the WWTP should be considered 81 percent U&U to recognize the reduction in flows at the wastewater plant since the last rate case.
-In addition, a 9 percent adjustment should be made to chemicals and electricity to reflect the Utility's excessive I&I.
+In addition, a 19 percent adjustment should be made to chemicals and electricity expense to reflect the Utility's excessive I&I.